hackclub/hackclub/workshops/cringe_101/README.md

 We worked with pseudo - classes in the 9 doors workshop.

-You can revisit that workshop for more extensive overview of them, but here’s a quick recap.
+You can revisit that workshop for more extensive overview of them, but here's a quick recap.

 A **pseudo-class** is an **exception to a set of rules you created in CSS**.